+As I became older I didn't find studying any easier but I started taking an interest and learning about music.
+I studied piano for 1 year (and didn't really like it) but after quitting the lessons, I still enjoyed copying and playing songs that I liked or heard.
+I also started to learn to play guitar, using an old book of chords and my aunt's old guitar.
+It didn't sound great but being able to recreate the songs that I knew was really satisfying.
 At this time, Japanese computer games, manga and anime had finally arrived in the UK.
 Although there had been exposure to all sorts of Japanese culture (mainly martial arts, though including art, literature and popular culture) this was the time in 1996 when it really hit everyone.
 Being 17 years old, I was part of the generation that was affected most by this new boom.
-Because of my interest in art and creativity, I was mesmerised by all
+Because of my interest in art and creativity, I was mesmerised by all the things that I could experience and I was quite overwhelmed.
+This is when I tentatively started to learn Japanese.

 A few years later I studied in Bristol (a city 4-5 hours drive, West of London) where I learned about digital artwork, basic programming and a lot of new and interesting experiences with new friends from all over the country.
 This was when I really had to fend for myself; working part time to supplement my support money from my parents and cooking and feeding myself.
 That started a love of cooking; particularly cooking the foods I liked to eat (which eventually extended to my love for cakes and desserts).